 ~Claim statistics are for Financial Year 2019-20 and is computed on individual basis claims settled over total individual claims for the financial year.
 For details, refer to Public Disclosures in our website.

-^Critical Illness Benefit is optional and available under Life and Health and All in One option.
-This benefit is payable, on the first occurrence of any of the 34 illnesses covered.
+^Accelerated Critical Illness Benefit (ACI Benefit) is optional and available under Life & Health and All in One options.
+This benefit is payable, on first occurrence of any of the 34 illnesses covered.
 Medical documents confirming diagnosis of critical illness needs to be submitted.
 The benefit is payable only on the fulfillment of the definition of the diagnosed critical illness.
-The ACI Benefit, is accelerated and not an additional benefit which means the policy will continue with the Death Benefit reduced by the extent of the CI Benefit paid.
+The ACI Benefit, is accelerated and not an additional benefit which means the policy will continue with the Death Benefit reduced by the extent of the ACI Benefit paid.
 The future premiums payable under the policy will reduce proportionately.
-If CI Benefit paid is equal to the Death Benefit, the policy will terminate on payment of the CI Benefit.
-To know more in detail about CI Benefit, terms & conditions governing it, kindly refer to sales brochure.
+If ACI Benefit paid is equal to the Death Benefit, the policy will terminate on payment of the ACI Benefit.
+To know more in detail about ACI Benefit, terms & conditions governing it, kindly refer to sales brochure.
 ACI Benefit term would be equal to policy term or 30 years or (75-Age at entry), whichever is lower.

 ++Nothing herein contained shall operate to destroy or impede the right of any creditor to be paid out of the proceeds of any policy of assurance, which may have been effected with intent to defraud creditors; unless taken otherwise with the intent to defraud creditors.
 In case of any third party claim in the Courts of India with regards the insurance proceeds, the amount shall be subject to the judiciary directions.
 Please seek professional legal advice for the applicability of this provision.

-`Based on the number of policies sold online between January 2016 - February 2017.
+` Based on the number of policies sold on the website between January 2018 - March 2021.

 ``The percentage saving computed is purely in terms of premium paid over the term (Difference between 10 years Limited and Regular pay) of the policy and does not account for time & other factors that may happen during this period.
 It is one of the many features that the product offers and you can opt for it based on your individual needs.
 The percentage saving is for ICICI Pru iProtect Smart - Life Option for ₹ 50 Lakh life cover for a 20 year old healthy Male for a policy term of 65 years with lumpsum payout option.
 The annual premium for 10 years Limited pay option will be ₹ 29,866 & the annual premium for Regular Pay option will be ₹11,928.
 The total payable premium through the term of the policy for 10 years Limited pay option with annual premium will be ₹ 2,98,660 & for Regular pay option with annual premium will be ₹ 7,75,320.
 The premium amounts are inclusive of taxes.
 Calculation of 85 years is based on the existing life years, that is, 85 years of age minus your current age .